merissler/QuickLauncher/README.md

   App 3
 ```

-### Nesting
+### Folders

-If you want, you can put a shortcut to Quick Launcher that targets a different subdirectory in the apps folder
+You can add QuickLauncher as an app to redirect to a different apps list